MeltwaterArchive/editor/README.md

     	mapsMarker : 'jcsdl/img/maps-marker.png', // path to the maps-marker.png if it doesn't work for you

-    	// event hooks - functions called on various events happening in the editor cancel : function() {
+    	// event hooks - functions called on various events happening in the editor
+    	// 'this' always refers to the editor instance cancel : function() {
     		this.hide();
     	},